Helgedalsnosi Hiking Trail

 - Duration: 2 hours

-Upon reaching the top of Helgedalsnosi, you’ll be rewarded with incredible views of the Hurrungane mountain range.
-This set of mountains have many of the wildest peaks in Norway and usually can only be reached by climbing or hiking to the top.
+Upon reaching the top of Helgedalsnosi (1,418 meters above sea level), incredible views of the Hurrungane mountain range await.
+This set of mountains have many of the wildest peaks in Norway, with 23 peaks over 2,000 meters.

-The geologist Baltazar Mathias Keilhau, was the first to depict Hurrungane with his sketches and watercolors, which appeared in Flintoes Hurrungene, and is one of the oldest Norwegian book illustrations.
+The geologist Baltazar Mathias Keilhau (1797-1858), was the first to depict the Hurrungane massif.
+Many used Keilhau's sketches and watercolors as models for their work.
+Appearing in the painter Johannes Flintoe's Hurrungene, they are among the oldest Norwegian book illustrations.

-- Nedre Oscarshaug is a rest stop a little north of Turtagro Hotel, which even has a glass telescope with the names of the surrounding peaks.
+Nedre Oscarshaug is a rest stop a little north of Turtagro Hotel, featuring a glass telescope with the names of the surrounding peaks.

 Where to stay

-Turtagro Hotel dates back to the 1880’s, but was recently renovated and is the closest accommodation to Helgedalsnosi.
-Campsite rental is also available which includes access to showers, toilets, and a common area.
+Turtagrø Hotel dates back to the 1880s, but was recently renovated and is the closest accommodation to Helgedalsnosi.
+They serve breakfast, lunch, and three-course dinners.
+Campsite rental is also available, which includes access to showers, toilets, and a common area.
+The Lodge is open between Easter and mid-September.